 I was intrigued

-The morning before my Anatomy in Motion workshop I decided to take a Power and Flow mat class.
+The morning before my Anatomy for Motion workshop I decided to take a Power and Flow mat class.
 The class started standing, used yoga bricks and foam rollers as props, and was very different from the typical Pilates I was accustomed to.
 Many of the exercise variations and the way they were put together was so creative and seemed really smart.
 I figured there was so much more going on in the mind of the teacher and I wanted to know more.
 After that first class, I was hooked!

 It felt good

 I’d done Pilates for a few years before attending my first class at Body Harmonics in the teacher training program and had kept it up because I’d heard rave reviews from many people.
 I didn’t seem to “get it” in my own body.
 It actually gave me tension and tightness but I thought that was just normal.

 After my first class at Body Harmonics and the Anatomy in Motion workshop, my body felt strong, invigorated and tension-free.
 I loved the feeling of freedom in my body from the simple, yet challenging exercises I’d done.
 At that moment, I knew if I felt good doing them, I could help others feel good too.